Silliman University Divinity School

-The Silliman University Divinity School, more commonly referred to as the Divinity School, is one of the constituent academic units of Silliman University, a private university in Dumaguete, Philippines.
+The Silliman University Divinity School, more commonly referred to as the Divinity School, is a private Protestant seminary of Silliman University, a private university in Dumaguete, Philippines.
 Founded in 1921, the school is affiliated with the United Church of Christ in the Philippines and is accredited with the Association of Theological Education in South East Asia (ATESEA).
+Additionally, it maintains sisterhood ties with the Baptist seminary, Central Philippine University College of Theology.

 Academic profile

 History

 The Divinity School opened in 1921 as the Silliman Bible School upon the proposition of Dr. Rank Laubach, a member of the American Board Mission of the Congregational Church in Mindanao.
 It was envisioned to be a joint Congregationalist-Presbyterian Training School for Visayan-speaking students who are interested in church ministry.
 As its curriculum was further developed, the Bible School was renamed as the College of Theology in 1935.
 Still later, and in keeping with the trend among theological schools in other parts of the world, it was further renamed as the Silliman University Divinity School.
 In 1966, it became one of the participating schools of the South East Asia Graduate School of Theology (SEAGST).